 Ice Fishing Equipment Tips

 A budget-friendly rod and reel or tip-up and some basic equipment is all the beginner gear you need.
-Here is the best tackle to get you started fishing through the ice.
+Here is a list of the best tackle to get you started ice fishing this winter.

 Best Beginner Ice Fishing Equipment

 The best thing about buying ice fishing gear for kids, teens, or adults is that it is quite inexpensive.
 Beginners can catch and reel in a limit of perch, pickerel (walleye), crappie, whitefish, pike, or trout when ice fishing with a very simple tackle kit.

 Click on the pictures to get more information about each item.

 The first thing you need is an ice auger to cut a hole in the ice at the location you plan to fish.
 The ice auger hole diameters range from 5 to 8 inches.
 A six inch hole is fine for perch, crappie and most walleyes.
 If you think you might catch larger fish, it is best to go with an eight inch hole.

 Ice Fishing Rod, Reel and Carrying Box

 Ice fishing rods are specially designed for fishing straight down through a hole in the ice.

 An ultralite ice fishing combo is good for catching perch and crappie.